HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: HOPSE: Higher-Order Positional and Structural Encoder

+This follows from the fact that compositions of equivariant functions preserve equivariance.
+The proof is detailed in \cref{app:proofs}.
+While equivariance is a formal requirement, it is satisfied in \textsc{HOPSE} by applying standard MLPs independently to each cell.
+While an MLP is not equivariant to permutations of its internal feature dimensions, it behaves equivariantly with respect to the cell set when applied in a shared, row-wise fashion across the rank-$r$ collection.

-\subsection{Realization of the framework}
+\subsection{Realization of the Framework}

-The practical implementation of the proposed framework requires defining a set of $T$ neighborhood {functions} of interest $\gN_{S} = \{\gN_1, \dots, \gN_T\}$ (discussed in \cref{sec:experiments}), a set of encoding functions $\mathbf{G}$ for deriving structural and positional features, neighborhood aggregation functions $\psi_k(\cdot)$, rank-specific processing functions $f_{r,k}(\cdot)$, and a structure mixing function $\Theta_{r}(\cdot)$.
-In particular, this work adopts $\psi_k(\cdot) = \mathrm{CONCAT}(\cdot)$ for aggregation, enabling each positional encoding to be handled independently. { The functions $\epsilon_r(\cdot)$, $f_{r,k}(\cdot)$ and $\Theta_{r}(\cdot)$ are modeled as multilayer perceptrons (MLPs).} The choice of functions $\mathbf{G}$ defines two instantiations of the framework, \textbf{HOPSE-M} and \textbf{HOPSE-G}, offering a trade-off between \emph{representational power} \footnote{Since \textbf{HOPSE-G} uses message passing to generate the embeddings of the Hasse graphs it is not completely message passing free.}. and \emph{computation cost}.
-Additional implementation details are provided in \cref{app:framework_realization}.
+The practical implementation of the proposed framework requires defining a set of $T$ neighborhood functions of interest $\gN_{C} = \{\gN_1, \dots, \gN_T\}$ (discussed in \cref{sec:experiments}), a set of characterization functions $\mathbf{G}$, neighborhood aggregation functions $\psi_k(\cdot)$, rank-specific processing functions $f_{r,k}(\cdot)$, and a structure mixing function $\Theta_{r}(\cdot)$.
+In particular, this work adopts $\psi_k(\cdot) = \mathrm{CONCAT}(\cdot)$ for aggregation, fully encoding the output of each $g_k(\cdot)$ .
+This work adopts trainable multilayer perceptrons (MLPs) for both $f_{r,k}(\cdot)$ and $\Theta_{r}(\cdot)$.
+The choice of functions $\mathbf{G}$ defines the two realizations of the framework, \textbf{HOPSE-M} and \textbf{HOPSE-GPSE}, offering a trade-off between \emph{representational power} and \emph{computation cost}.\footnote{Note that, in practice, some of our particular \textsc{HOPSE} instantiations might not fulfill the injectivity assumption.
+However, they help illustrate the flexibility of our proposed framework to accommodate customized $g_k$ functions.} Additional implementation details are provided in \cref{app:framework_realization}.